frohmut/timekpr-server/README.txt

 Sample config server implementations and HTML UI for Timekpr

-Two implementions for the 'sync' component of the timekpr program.
+Three implementions for the 'sync' component of the timekpr program.
 See https://github.com/frohmut/timekpr.
 A simple HTML UI (as a partial alternative to timekpr-gui).

 - getdata.lua/setdata.lua:
   - for use the ctlmgr on the fritzbox routers
   - setup: see e.g. http://www.ip-phone-forum.de/showthread.php?t=280387
-    - add external memory via usb to the fritbox
+    - add external memory via usb to the fritzbox
     - enable telnet access (call #97*7*)
     - login via telnet
     - copy (e.g.) /var/html.myfritz to the usb-device